 Searching/Viewing Workflow Executions

-All recent workflow executions are listed on the WORKFLOWS > Executions page.
+All recent workflow executions are listed on the Executions > Workflow page.
 This view is filtered by the permissions of the user by default, i.e., users can view the execution of only the permitted workflows.

-Data on this page can be filtered by searching through workflow name, ID, status, time period, and past days’ executions.
+Data on this page can be filtered by searching through workflow name, workflow ID, correlation ID, status, time period, and past days’ executions.
 Click on the required execution to view the individual execution of a workflow.

 You can also search for workflow names by inputting partial values with wildcards (*) support.
 For example, if you want to search for workflow names containing “test”, then search for test*, and it will display all the workflow definitions with ‘test’ in their name.